Virovitica County: History

-The territory of Virovitica County was part of the Kingdom of Croatia when it entered into personal union with the Kingdom of Hungary in 1102, and with it became part of the Habsburg monarchy in 1526.
-It was conquered by Ottoman Empire between 1541 and 1552.
-Ottoman rule in it lasted till 1687.
-The County was re-established in 1718, after it was retaken from Ottoman rule.
+The territory of Virovitica County was part of the Kingdom of Croatia when it entered into a personal union with the Kingdom of Hungary in 1102, and with it became part of the Habsburg monarchy in 1526.
+It was conquered by the Ottoman Empire between 1541 and 1552.
+Ottoman rule in it lasted until 1687.
+The County was re-established as a county of the Kingdom of Slavonia in 1718, after it was retaken from Ottoman rule.

+In 1854, as part of Bach's reforms, it was renamed Osijek County (Comitat Essek) and its territory changed: its western areas around Voćin, Slatina and Virovitica passed to Požega County and it absorbed the western parts of the former County of Syrmia around Vukovar.
+(The eastern part of Syrmia now belonged to the Voivodeship of Serbia and Banat of Temeschwar.)
+These changes were reversed in 1860.

+In 1868 it became part of Croatia-Slavonia.

 In 1920, by the Treaty of Trianon the county became part of the newly formed Kingdom of Serbs, Croats and Slovenes (later renamed to Yugoslavia).
-Since 1991, when Croatia became independent from Yugoslavia, the county is part of Croatia.
+It was formally abolished in 1922 when the Vidovdan Constitution came into effect.
+The county's former territory has been part of Croatia since it became independent from Yugoslavia in 1991.

 Demographics

 In 1900, the county had a population of 243,101 people and was composed of the following linguistic communities: